Monday, August 04, 2025

 We had him neutered.
 Still, he wandered.
 Still, he fought.
 Eventually, after an incident with a neighbor, we made the decision to bring him indoors permanently.
 He adapted, gracefully aging into his role as the wise elder among a growing pride of cats.

-Chapter Six: Love in Numbers
+Love in Numbers

 As Atari aged, we began to notice the subtle signs of time: slower movements, occasional digestive issues.
 We changed his diet, gave him more wet food, and surrounded him with love.
 But we sensed he needed a companion.